-Suspending a Child's Enrollment
+Process of Suspending a Child's Enrollment

-Bright Horizons provides programs that are designed to support children's growth and that challenge them to learn as individuals with unique learning styles and ways of responding to the world.
+Our child care programs are centered on the children for whom we care.
+We seek to provide programs that support children's growth and that challenge them to learn as individuals with unique learning styles and ways of responding to the world.
 Given the diversity of families and communities we serve, we recognize and appreciate the characteristics and behaviors that each child brings to our programs.
 Our hope is to build a program that is responsive to the wide range of individual learning styles and needs in our classroom, one that truly celebrates and values the individuality of each child.